 He wasn't a big talker.
 He said that the years in Poland before the war and during the German occupation were a closed chapter for him.
 He used to say, "The past is the past, the future is the future, but you have to live in the present.
-Do not speculate what was yesterday, or what will be tomorrow.
+Do not speculate what happened yesterday or what will be tomorrow.
 If you do that, you are not living today!"

 But his reaction was, "Hero, shmeero, kvetch!
 I can tell you that I was no hero at all!
 The only reason that I'm alive is that I was a coward and a scoundrel.
-I was ready to kill my best friend, if necessary, to save my own life!
+I was ready to kill my best friend, if necessary, to save my life!
 I lied, I stole, I ran away, and I killed.
 Some hero I was!"

 He would never tell his story.
 I only got crumbs of it.

 Our Jewish Community had organized a presentation of a documentary about the Bielski Brothers, the Jewish partisans.
-Excited I went to my grandparents' house and told my grandpa: "Zayde, I saw a movie about you!"
+I went excited to my grandparents' house and told my grandpa: "Zayde, I saw a movie about you!"
 He looked at me and asked, "How come?"
 "I saw a movie about the Bielski brothers!
 They were partisans like you!"
 "So what?" he asked.
 I became a little bit mad at him.
 "Why are you so negative?
 Why do you always want to diminish, what you did, and what happened to you back then?
 I could imagine you in the forest, fighting against the Germans!
 For freedom!
 For dignity!
 For humanity!
-The people with high ideological standards against the Nazi thugs!
-Justice won!
-The villains defeated by the heroes!
+The people with the high ideological standards against the Nazi thugs!
+The justice won!
+The villains were defeated by the heroes!
 It could be an uplifting story!
 What is wrong with it?"

-The Poles and the Russians could later attribute their hiding in the woods to some more high and important reasons.
+The Poles and the Russians could later attribute their hiding in the woods to some more important reasons.
 For instance, saying that they fought for their country's liberation.
 We Jews could only claim the fight for our survival.
-Indeed, a part of my Jewish partisan fellows joined the new regime's forces.
+Indeed, part of my Jewish partisan fellows joined the new regime's forces.
 They wanted to build a new and righteous Poland, where all citizens were equal, regardless of nationality, faith, or other differences.
 I couldn't see my future in Poland.
 I had no family and no places to come back to.

 From that time, we never talked about it again.